 Wednesdays with Gramps

-Chris Copeland & Justin Copeland, USA, No Dialogue (9 min)
+Chris Copeland & Justin Copeland, USA (9 min)

-When a teenage boy visits his grandfather at a seemingly mundane assisted living facility, he comes to find that they have much more in common than he thought.
-Wednesdays with Gramps is a story about connection, communication, and commonality, without saying a word.
+When a teenage boy visits his grandfather at a mundane assisted living facility, he comes to find that they have much more in common than he thought.
+A story about connection, communication, and commonality across generations, without saying a word.

 Pow!

-Pow! is a heartfelt tribute to the director’s Tulalip community through the comedic journey of young Jake, trying to charge his video game console at a bustling community powwow.
+This heartfelt tribute to the director’s Tulalip community follows the comedic antics of young Jake, trying to charge his video game console at a community powwow.

 Content considerations: brief, subtle reference to residential schools mentioned by the child’s grandmother.